horse-link/contracts.horse.link/scripts/README.md

 To update the commands or the frequency `ssh root@170.64.176.240` and then `crontab -e`.

 Things might get "funny" if the scripts are restarted before they finish.
-For now, `crontab -l` shows the actual commands and time will give us an example duration.  e.g. `time npx ts-node scripts/settle.py` shows `real	3m15.799s`, so we don't want to run it more often than that.
+For now, `crontab -l` shows the actual commands and time will give us an example duration.  e.g. `time npx ts-node scripts/settle.py` showed `real   3m15.799s`, so we don't want to run it more often than that.

-### Updating
+## Updating

 Deploy by either copying the scripts over:
 `scp scripts/*.ts root@170.64.176.240:contracts.horse.link/scripts/`